garimaj2108/Data-Visualization-Team-Project/README.md

 * Benefit- Actionable insights such as growth of different job sectors over the years comparison of tech jobs will bolster the claim more

-**Improvement:** Include data on employment rate, weather conditions, traffic data, new job opportunities
+**Improvement:** Include data on employment rate, weather conditions, traffic data, new job opportunities, average working age, business opportunities etc.

 * Benefit- These are the conditions people take into factor in choosing a place to live

 **Improvement:** Include the cost for more than one adult

-* Benefit- Using calculation for more than one adult can formulate a better visual which can actually help an audience if he is actually considering to move any of these cities
+* Benefit- Using calculation for more than one adult can formulate a better visual which can actually help an audience as the majority of the population in the states has some form of family and  a big part of the discussion is "Will I be able to better support my family if I move to this place?"

 ******************************************************************************************************************************
 ******************************************************************************************************************************